ibm-cloud-docs/power-iaas/Network-security-group.md

     Besides customer-defined NAGs, a default NAG is available for convenience consisting of the 0.0.0.0/0 CIDR.
     {: note}

-    CIDR `161.26.0.0/16` can be used to identify IBM Cloud IaaS private endpoints such as DNS, Linux® software repositories, and NTP.<br>
+    CIDR `161.26.0.0/16` can be used to identify IBM Cloud IaaS private endpoints such as DNS, Linux® software repositories, and NTP.
 CIDR `166.8.0.0/14` can be used to identify IBM Cloud PaaS private endpoints such as IBM Cloud Databases.
     {: tip}

 8. Click **Create group**.